Who we are

 Fiona Drury – Parent Governor

-Nicola De Havilland – Parent Governor
+Nicola De Havilland – Parent Governor – Vice chair of Governors

-I am the mother of three children who attend Hurst Green Primary School in Years 1, 5 and 6 and I am passionate about the education of all children who attend the school.
+I am the mother of three children, two who attend Hurst Green Primary School in Years 2 and 6 and I am passionate about the education of all children who attend the school.
 I believe that children deserve the best education we can provide for them and I am committed to working as part of the team to help Hurst Green School continue to develop and grow.
 I graduated from university with a 2:1 BA (Hons) Degree in History and Fine Art and studied accountancy for three years.
 I began my professional career in London, where I worked as part of the management team for a law firm for thirteen years; I was also a director of my own Management Consultancy for three years.
-I have lived in Hurst Green for 12 years and thoroughly enjoy being part of this community.
+I have lived in Hurst Green for 13 years and thoroughly enjoy being part of this community.
 I am currently a full time mother to my three children and enjoy dedicating my time, commitment and enthusiasm to my family and my Governor role.
 In my spare time, I love to travel and learn about different cultures, I paint, play the piano and enjoy all things creative.
 I love visiting the theatre, going to the opera and enjoy gardening.
 I regularly take part and assist in charitable events.

 Should you wish to contact the Chair of Governors, please approach the School Office or email email@example.com